dctime/signals/issues.md

 ### 2025.5.5

-Adding input port and output port models. clicking the sides to switch input and output.
+Adding input port and output port models.
+(1)

+clicking the sides to switch input and output.
+(2)

 Limiting input and output sides.

 Turning off functionality if not enough input and output sides.

+### 2025.5.7

+Render the model of input and output ports of the operation block